Kobra Carry Lightweight

 - 4.25" Commander model slide, single stack commander Bobtail® frame.
 The John Browning traditional design innovatively modified for concealed carry, without significantly detracting from reliability or accuracy.

-- 7075 Aluminium frame and Bobtail® housing.
+- 7075 Aluminum frame and Bobtail® housing.
 All other components steel, identical to steel version Kobra Carry.

 - Weight: approximately 27 ounces with an unloaded magazine inserted.

 - Exclusive Snakeskin treatment on forestrap, and aluminum Bobtail® housing.
 A beautiful, unique, and snag free gripping surface.

 - Gen4 coating for low glare, superior rust protection, and improved wear resistance.